telerik/blazor-docs/components/multiselect/overview.md

 >caption The MultiSelect provides the following features:

+* `AutoClose` - `bool`, defaults to `true` - defines if the dropdown list containing the items will automatically close after each user selection.

 * `Class` - the CSS class that will be rendered on the main wrapping element of the multiselect.

 * `ClearButton` - whether the user will have the option to clear the selected items with a button on the input.
 When it is clicked, the `Value` will be updated to an empty list.